-The way of obtaining consent from data subjects was tightened up under the GDPR.
+The way of obtaining consent from data subjects has been tightened up under the GDPR, and existing consent may not be valid under the new rules.
 For most types of employee data, consent is unlikely to be an appropriate basis for processing and, therefore, is not required.
-However, where consent is gained for data such as medical reports, consent forms should ensure that consent is freely given, specific, informed and unambiguous.
+However, where consent is gained for data such as medical reports, consent forms will need to be reviewed to ensure that consent is freely given, specific, informed and unambiguous.
 Employers need to take particular care when relying on consent, as an employer-employee relationship is not seen as an equal one and, therefore, the task of establishing that consent is freely given is likely to be more onerous.